-Tomislav Dulić is a historian and since 2013 the director of the Hugo Valentin Centre at Uppsala University.
+Tomislav Dulić is a historian and professor in Holocaust and genocide studies at the Hugo Valentin Centre, Uppsala University.
 His research has a inter-disciplinary character and deals with various aspects of the microfoundations of mass violence, including social and social-psychological processes, perpetrator history and geostatistical analysis (GIS) and social memory.
 He also regularly teaches on a number of courses at the Master Programme in Holocaust and Genocide Studies.

 Nyckelord: historia fascism nationalism folkmord förintelsen balkan etniska relationer geografi etniska konflikter minneskultur våldets mikroprocesser